songi255/portfolio/README.md

 add followings to package.json

 - add scripts: `"deploy": "gh-pages -d build"`
-- add "homepage" at the top level: `"homepage": "https://{yourId}.github.io/"`
+- add "homepage" at the top level: `"homepage": "https://{yourId}.github.io/{yourRepositoryName}"`

-run `npm run deploy` then it'll run build, make new branch `gh-pages`, and deploy to github.
+run `npm run build` and `npm run deploy` then it'll make new branch `gh-pages`, and deploy build folder to github.

 more settings in repository settings - page